 Gender is a tricky and personal issue that each one of us must define for ourselves.
 Asking and using someone’s preferred gender pronouns is a simple way to show that you respect them and establish a good relationship with them.
 And don’t be afraid to give out your preferred pronouns, too!

 If you’d like to tackle and normalize another tricky subject, STDs, check out the rest of our website.
 We provide at-home STD test kits so you and your partner(s) can stay healthy and safe.
 Shop our STD test kits today and start killing the stigma!

-Read More About The Myths and Taboos: 9 Common Myths About STDs That Are Just Wrong!
+Check out our blog on STD Myths and Taboos: 9 Common Myths About STDs That Are Just Wrong!